Find out where to stay in Edinburgh: here is a succinct summary of the best areas to stay in Edinburgh, the capital of Scotland!

 Photo credit: Flickr – Patrick Franzis

-The oldest part of the city, built on a crag and the historic centre, is where you can find most of Edinburgh’s interesting buildings.
+Built on a crag, the historic centre is the oldest part of the city, and is home to Edinburgh’s most interesting buildings.
 The old town has retained its picturesque character and medieval appearance, with many buildings dating from the Reformation.
-Twisting around the main street – the Royal Mile – you will find a maze of narrow streets with wide squares, markets and green spaces.
-Don’t miss Edinburgh Castle, Holyrood Palace, Princes Street Gardens and the National Gallery of Scotland, in the city centre.
-This is a very central, lively and dynamic place to stay.
-If you’re unwilling to pay at least €60 for a room for the night in a hotel, try the youth hostels, they are THE alternative to high cost accommodation in Edinburgh.
+Wander along the main street – the Royal Mile – and you will find a maze of narrow streets with wide squares, markets, and green spaces.
+In the city centre, don’t miss Edinburgh Castle, Holyrood Palace, Princes Street Gardens, and the National Gallery of Scotland.
+This is a very central, lively, and energy-packed place to stay.
+If you’re unwilling to pay at least €60 for a room for the night in a hotel, try the youth hostels, they are THE alternative to costly accommodation in Edinburgh.

 New Town, the new city